Huramzai

 Huramzai is a town located in the Pishin District of Balochistan province, Pakistan.
 It is located at 30°43'32N 66°50'24E at an elevation of 1471 meters.

 It is the largest populated region in the Pishin District.
 Agriculture being the most predominant occupation for the residents, the town has a reputation for its orchards and vineyards.
 The town is also location of the regional bazaar with many local merchants.
 Huramzai has residential and commercial electrical service, gas stations as well as telephone and mobile phone services.

 Demographics

+Population

+As of the 2023 census, Huramzai has population of 29,380.

 Approximately 95% of the population are from the "Syed" tribe, they are from Imam Zain Ul Abdin family. several members of the tribe being employed by the local government.

 Sports

 Football is very popular in Hurramzai with Sarbaz Club Hurramzai being one of the local favorites.
 Cricket is also quite popular among the locals, with tournaments being held each year.
 Dawn cricket team the Champion of the region.